DucAnhNTT/dbt-hands-on-Airbnb-Analysis/README.md

-# Project: dbt hands-on - Airbnb Project
+# Project: dbt hands-on - Airbnb Analysis

 **Overview:**
 The course aims to provide a comprehensive understanding of dbt (Data Build Tool) through a hands-on real-world project focused on Airbnb data.
 The course is structured into theoretical and practical sections, covering fundamental concepts, development environment setup, and in-depth exploration of dbt features.